namin/argument-debugger/output.md

 🔧 GENERATING REPAIR...

 APPLYING:
--  ADD: "Increased police presence is an effective deterrent to crime."
--  ADD: "Our city's police force is currently understaffed relative to the increased crime rate."
--  ADD: "Official police reports and local news archives confirm a significant rise in reported crimes over the past year."

-AFTER REPAIR:
+Added text: "Here's how to add text to bridge the logical gap and provide evidence, while remaining concise and direct:

+**Original Argument (Implied):** Crime rates have increased in our city.
+Therefore, we need to hire more police officers.

+**Revised Argument with Additions:**

+"Crime rates have increased in our city. **Specifically, we've seen a [X]% rise in violent crime and a [Y]% increase in property crime over the past year, according to [Source: e.g., our city's police department annual report/FBI UCR data for our jurisdiction].
+This surge in criminal activity is straining our current police force, leading to slower response times and reduced proactive patrolling.** Therefore, we need to hire more police officers **to adequately address this rise in crime, improve public safety, and deter further criminal behavior.**""

+Parsing repaired argument...

-Modified structure:
+Parsed structure:
 - c1: Crime rates have increased in our city. (premise)
+- c2: Specifically, we've seen a [X]% rise in violent crime and a [Y]% increase in property crime over the past year, according to [Source: e.g., our city's police department annual report/FBI UCR data for our jurisdiction]. (premise)
+- c3: This surge in criminal activity is straining our current police force, leading to slower response times and reduced proactive patrolling. (premise)
-- c2: we need to hire more police officers. (conclusion)
+- c4: Therefore, we need to hire more police officers to adequately address this rise in crime, improve public safety, and deter further criminal behavior. (conclusion)
-- r3: Increased police presence is an effective deterrent to crime. (premise)
-- r5: Our city's police force is currently understaffed relative to the increased crime rate. (premise)
-- r7: Official police reports and local news archives confirm a significant rise in reported crimes over the past year. (premise)
-- ['c1'] → c2 (causal)
+- ['c1', 'c2', 'c3'] → c4 (causal)

 Re-analyzing logical structure...

-🔍 ISSUES FOUND (2):
+🔍 ISSUES FOUND (4):
-  - missing_link: No clear logical connection to reach c2
+  - missing_link: No clear logical connection to reach c4
   - unsupported_premise: Premise c1 needs supporting evidence
+  - unsupported_premise: Premise c2 needs supporting evidence
+  - unsupported_premise: Premise c3 needs supporting evidence

 ## EXAMPLE 3
 Argument: Video games cause violence.